Home > Analyses > Technology > The Trade Desk, Inc.

 Financial Ratios

-The table below presents key financial ratios for The Trade Desk, Inc. (TTD) over the fiscal years 2020 to 2024, providing insight into profitability, valuation, liquidity, leverage, and efficiency:
+The following table presents key financial ratios for The Trade Desk, Inc. from 2021 to 2025, illustrating profitability, valuation, liquidity, leverage, efficiency, and dividend metrics:

 |---|---|---|---|---|---|